Skip to main content

 Knowing the critical path tells a manager exactly which activities to watch.
 Speeding up a non-critical activity such as C saves nothing, but any delay on a critical activity such as B pushes the whole finish date out day for day.

-A complete answer shows the forward scan to find the minimum completion time, calculates float as latest minus earliest start, and names the critical path as the zero-float chain whose total duration equals that completion time.
+A complete answer shows the forward scan to find the minimum completion time, the backward scan for latest start times, calculates float as latest minus earliest start, and names the critical path as the zero-float chain whose total duration equals that completion time.

 Exam-style practice questions